juanlvo/CarND-Vehicle-Detection/writeup.md

 	</tr>
 	<tr>
 		<td>Show some examples of test images to demonstrate how your pipeline is working.
 How did you optimize the performance of your classifier?</td>
 		<td>In this case is clear the detection is not good enough, for improve is important to implement HOG Sub-sampling windows but for the author it was pretty difficult to implement this functionality due an error of the line test_features = X_scaler.transform(np.hstack((spatial_features, hist_features, hog_features)).reshape(1, -1)) which never works and he should implement test_features = X_scaler.transform(np.hstack((hog_features)).reshape(1, -1)) but the result was pretty low, so at the end was better just to implement SVM due the waste of time.
-The images can be find below this rubrics</td>
+The images can be find below this rubrics
+		<b>Update: after the changes from the first review now is working find_cars, but now is not detecting the black car and I don't have any idea how to improve it</b></td>
 	</tr>
 </table>